Nightskyhunter.com

-(Above) Dense curtains of hail drifting N producing thunder and C-G lightning over Willow Glynn, Maghera.
-In the foreground Conor observes the storm with his camcorder.
-The funnel cloud would appear moments later to the R (E).
+Dense curtains of hail drifting north accompanied by thunder and c-g lightning over The Glynns, Maghera during the afternoon of July 17th 2007.
+In the foreground Conor McDonald zooms in on the approaching storm with his camcorder.
+A large funnel cloud would appear moments later to the east instantly turning the day into a roaring success and changing our lives forever.

 Convective Outlook - July 17th 2007